dmaulikr/Space_Rock_Slider_Puzzle/README.txt

 I am building this project for a programming challenge suggested by a third party, but am interested in the mathematics of this game as well and it's relationship to the NP-hard problem in complexity theory.

-The base architecture of this project is a slightly modified template from Beginning iPhone Game Development, chapters 6-8, by Ben Britton Smith.
+The base architecture of this project is a modified template from Beginning iPhone Game Development, chapters 6-8, by Ben Britton Smith.
+I bought his book and enjoyed his tutorials and talks.

-I am using it as a convenience because the opengl es 1.1 currently supported by the largest number of iOS devices and I have no need for shaders at the moment.
-If I decide to someday make this puzzle 3D, I will consider porting it to 2.0 and the newer iOS connivence framework.
+I am using this foundation as a convenience because the quickest way to get maximum performance and device range is to use opengl es 1.1.
 The meat of this project is mostly in the Tile object where I work out all the collision logic and UI elements.
 I am sharing this project under the MIT license.(2)

-If you have any comments for me please feel free to email me at info@norobostudios.com and feel free to submit any enhancements you have made and wouldn't mind sharing.
-Happy Coding!
+If you have any comments or suggestions, please feel free to contact me at this @ contact.us@norobostudios.com.

 Thanks,
 Michael